close

 5. Sturmfrei

 It’s the weekend, and your parents or housemates are going away for a few days.
 You finally get to have the place all to yourself, and that is pure, unadulterated bliss.
 In German, you would say you have sturmfrei (literally, “storm free”).
-It means you get to stretch out on the sofa to watch TV, sing to yourself loudly in the shower, or walk around completely naked (we’re not judging!).
+It means you get to stretch out on the sofa to watch TV, sing to yourself loudly in the shower, or walk around completely naked.
 If you’re of the younger generation, it might also be the perfect opportunity to get your friends over and dip into your parents' cocktail cabinet.
 “What are we doing this weekend?”
 “Come over to mine, ich hab' sturmfrei.”

 6. Das Fingerspitzengefühl